Sunset Jr. High Counseling Center

 Sunset Jr. High's Counseling Department is a comprehensive counseling program that is dedicated to student success.
 Our goal as a counseling team is to provide EVERY student with the knowledge and resources they need to become college and career ready.

-Students may make appointments to see their counselor between classes, during lunch, or before and after school.
-Parents may set an appointment with their student's counselor by emailing the counselor.
-Emails are listed below.
+Students and parents may make appointments to see their counselor between classes, during lunch, or before and after school.

 What Do Counselors Do?